This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of Polish Haluski recipe in a black skillet.

 When time is tight and the budget is slim, cozy comfort food is what I crave.
 And my grandfather’s Polish Haluski is something I constantly crave.
 It’s a dish I’ve been eating for years because it always, always is a consistent dinner that takes me back to my younger days.
+Plus, who doesn’t like cabbage, noodles and lots of butter.

 If you’re looking for a quick and inexpensive dinner to serve up your pickiest eaters, this is definitely what you need!
+It’s easy to modify and is even better when made with homemade egg noodles.

 Polish Haluski in a gray bowl with a wooden fork.